MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-record-routing.md

    > [!NOTE]
    > - The agent notifications that you configure for routing of records based on unified routing will be displayed in the Customer Service workspace and Omnichannel for Customer Service apps only.
-   > - If an agent doesn't have permissions to an assigned work item, the assignment will be stopped, and the conversation will be closed to protect it.
-You must ensure that the agents in the queues have the correct permissions to handle the incoming work items in the queue.
+   > - Ensure that the agents in the queues have correct permissions to handle the incoming work items in the queue.
+If an agent doesn't have permissions to an assigned work item, the assignment will be stopped, and the conversation will be closed to protect it.

 ### Next steps